-Judicial interpretation is required of Law No. 2001-1066 on the Fight against Discrimination as its scope has been reduced.
-Furthermore the term 'nation' is referred to as a proxy for nationality in the Penal Code (Art.
+Judicial interpretation is required of Law No 2001-1066 on the Fight against Discrimination as its scope has been reduced.
+Furthermore the term 'nation' is often referred to as a proxy for nationality.
+The remaining protection does not explicitly cover national origin except in the Penal Code (Art.
 225-1) and the Labour Code (Art.
 1132-1).